eallion/eallion.com/content/posts/daily/i-like-Windows-8-.md

 date: "2011-09-17 14:05:11"
 ---

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Im running Windows 8 with Internet Explorer 10 at VMware 8 now, its a nice os, i like it, but there is no Chinese input on this pre system, wtf...
+Im running Windows 8 with Internet Explorer 10 at VMware 8 now, its a nice os, i like it, but there is no Chinese input on this pre system, wtf...
 So i post this entry in English, oh forgive me please...

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;IMO,Windows 8 + Windows phone 8 < Chrome OS + Android.
+IMO,Windows 8 + Windows phone 8 < Chrome OS + Android.